pegasuswerbeagentur/typo3-docker-boilerplate/README.md

 ## Make commands
 ### make db-backup:
-- create typo3 database backup and save it to backup/database.db.sql
+- create typo3 database backup and save it to backup/database/db.sql

 ### make db-restore:
-- import database from backup/database.db.sql
+- import database from backup/database/db.sql

-### make db-restore:
+### make zip-project:
-- import database from backup/database.db.sql
+- create zip file of the project and save it to backup/files/project.zip
+- maintains symlinks